-- All members of staff are responsible for taking reasonable care of their own safety, that of pupils, visitors, temporary staff, volunteers and contractors.
-They are responsible for co-operating with The Headmaster, the Bursar and other members of the Senior Leadership Team ("SLT") in order to enable the Governors to comply with Health and Safety duties. - Finally, all members of staff are responsible for reporting any significant risks or issues to the Estates Manager or the Bursar.
+- all members of staff are responsible for taking reasonable care of their own safety, that of pupils, visitors, temporary staff, volunteers and contractors.
+They are responsible for co-operating with The Headmaster, the Bursar and other members of the Senior Leadership Team ("SLT") in order to enable the School to comply with its Health and Safety duties. - all members of staff are responsible for reporting any significant risks or issues to the Headmaster, Bursar or Estates Manager.